Fayyr-Organization/fayyr-indexer/README.md

 - [x] struct for passing information to database
 - [ ] connect to database to do posts
 - [ ] cross-contract calls
+- [ ] do we want to keep track of unsuccessful transactions in a DB?

 ## Running Indexer:
 - install dependencies and compile code using `cargo check`